corda/corda/docs/source/key-concepts-djvm.rst

 Ensures that constant pool references are mapped against a verified subset of the Java runtime libraries.
 Said subset excludes functionality that contract code should not have access to, such as file I/O or external entropy.
-In future versions, this whitelist will be trimmed down to the bare minimum needed, essentially a subset of ``java.lang``, so that also the Java runtime libraries themselves will be subjected to the same amount of scrutiny that the rest of the code is at the moment.
+In future versions, this whitelist will be trimmed down to the bare minimum needed so that also the Java runtime libraries themselves will be subjected to the same amount of scrutiny that the rest of the code is at the moment.

 .. warning::
     Currently, the surface of the whitelist is quite broad and is also incorporating the standard libraries for Kotlin.